 In this post, we’ll explain everything you need to know about renting a car in Walt Disney World including the cost, rental locations, as well as our helpful tips and tricks we’ve learned over the years.

 Since no two situations are the same, we’ll break down all the reasons that you should rent a car in Disney World, and some more reasons why it may not be worth it for your family.

 If you intend on booking a rental car, we’ll show you the best places to get your car, how to pick up and drop off your car, and the best ways to save money.
 To get the best deals, a lot depends on when you book it and where you book it, but the difference can mean hundreds of dollars.

 Things have also changed in the last few years with rental cars in Orlando during the shutdowns of 2020.
 At first, there was an oversupply of cars available which meant good deals were easy to come by.
-Now that people have started traveling again, prices have gone way up, making the question of whether or not to rent a car even more important.
+Since then people have started traveling like normal again, prices have gone way up, making the question of whether or not to rent a car even more important.

 It’s very possible to skip renting a car altogether since Disney has plenty of free transportation options available.
 Whether you need a rental car will just depend on where you are staying and where you are planning to visit during your trip and we’ll help you to make that decision.

 Before we start, we also recommend reading our Guide to Parking at Disney World and How to Get from Orlando Airport to Disney World.
 They both are essential reading in making your decision to rent a car or not.

 Before we start, don’t forget to sign up for our FREE Weekly E-Mail Newsletter.
 There we bring you the latest updates on Disney transportation as well as a ton of other Disney vacation planning tips.
 You can sign up here: Join our E-Mail Newsletter!